-The way you experience these things can now very easily be documented, and again, most of us do so through photos, videos, and yes, even postcards.
+The way you experience these things can now very easily be documented, and again, most of us do so through photos, videos, and yes, even postcard.
+Several free video maker tools can help you achieve this.
 Since sharing everything you’re doing is easier than ever, why not put all that material in one place and start a travel blog.
 It can easily start off as something small, documenting your travels for yourself more than anyone else (a form of a diary, if you will).
 But, it can also grow into a business you can ultimately live off of.

-While the tools to create a travel blog (or any blog for that matter) are more accessible than they’ve ever been, it’s still prudent to set it up on a sound foundation, especially if you want it to grow to the point where it is viewed as a business down the line.
+While the tools to create a travel video or a travel blog (or any blog for that matter) are more accessible than they’ve ever been, it’s still prudent to set it up on a sound foundation, especially if you want it to grow to the point where it is viewed as a business down the line.

 By the end of this article, you’ll know in what order to check things off of your list and what aspects require special attention.
 We’ll look to break everything down to feature all the required steps in the process so even those that are far removed from the field can still comprehend this guide and, more importantly, use it for their projects.